Pharmacogenomics of Breast Cancer

 Major Projects

-- Estrogen receptor regulation
+- Estrogen receptor regulation and signaling

 Dr. Werner Schroth